-On December 23, 2010, Shui On Development successfully completed issuance of unsecured RMB denominated US\$ settled 6.875% Senior Notes due 2013 in an aggregate principal amount of RMB3,000 million (equivalent to approximately US\$464 million).
+On December 23, 2010, the Issuer successfully completed issuance of unsecured RMB denominated US\$ settled 6.875% Senior Notes due 2013 in an aggregate principal amount of RMB3,000 million (equivalent to approximately US\$464 million).

-At any time prior to the maturity date of the Senior Notes, such Senior Notes may be redeemed at 100% of the principal amount of such Senior Notes plus an applicable premium.
+At any time prior to the maturity date of the 6.875% Senior Notes, the 6.875% Senior Notes may be redeemed at 100% of the principal amount of the 6.875% Senior Notes plus an applicable premium.

-The Senior Notes may be redeemed upon the occurrence of a change of control and changes in tax laws.
+The 6.875% Senior Notes may be redeemed upon the occurrence of a change of control and changes in tax laws.

-The 6.875% Senior Notes are governed by a set of covenants, including the restriction on guarantees on restricted subsidiaries of other indebtedness.
+The 6.875% Senior Notes are governed by a set of covenants, including the restriction on guarantees of other indebtedness of certain restricted subsidiaries.